Ficus Alii

 Soil: Good-quality potting mix.

-Fertilizer: Feed every other month spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every other month spring through fall with a balanced (such as 10-10-10 NPK) liquid fertilizer diluted to half-strength.
+Fertilize after watering to prevent burning roots.

 Propagation: Stem tip cuttings and air layering.
 Propagating ficus trees is not easy for the amateur to do at home.
 These trees are slow to root from either method.